 Horizon Management Services (HMS) utilizes a tool called Active Builder which serves as a Resident Portal to not only make payments but also access important information.
-Policy and procedures, communications with staff and corporate employees, and even local establishments that residents can go to for further assistance are provided.
+The portal includes policy and procedures, communications with staff and corporate employees, and even local establishments that residents can access for further assistance.
 The information is made readily available and accessible to all tenants, regardless of English proficiency or those that require special accommodations.